TechnicalDC/my-personal-website/content/projects/QAD-Implementation-Dairy/index.md

 ---

 - Communicating with the client and gathering their business requirements
-- Developed QRF Report to extract the required details.
+- Developed multiple browses and QRF Report to display the required details.
-- Designed the report layout Excel compatible format
+- Provided technical support to the team members
+- Performed code migrations